jfynbo/PyLongslit/docs/identify.rst

    is, and then manually typing in the wavelength of the line.
-Example for a small Helium portion of the spectrum, with a zoom in of the corresponding reference spectrum (here there is a small offset between the reference spectrum and the line list - we have used the linelist, since it is in vacuum):
+Example for a small Helium portion of the spectrum, with a zoom in of the corresponding reference spectrum (here there is a small offset between the reference spectrum and the line list - we have used the linelist, since the software will rely on the list later):

     .. image:: pictures/id_post_first.png
        :width: 600